Contact-Control-Interfaces/maestro-sdk-docs/Setup/setup_valve_index.md

 ## Setup
 1. For easier overall setup, use the following instructions to first place the Maestro gloves on and adjust for proper fit before putting on and adjusting the headset.
 2. Connect Power Cords to fully charged batteries and slide batteries into battery pouch with cord hanging out.
-3. Securely close the battery pouch via velcro.
+3. Securely close the battery pouch via Velcro.
 4. Plug the micro-USB into the back of each glove housing.
 5. Loosen Valve Index controllers by pressing the button and pulling the strap away from the controllers center.